To Buy or to Lease Office Space? That is the Question.

 - Loss of flexibility.
 Your business – and business needs – will change over the next decade, from fluctuations in staffing and client loads to course corrections in business strategy.
 Owning a property can tie you to a location and decrease your flexibility.

-- If you’re a business owner, you already expend a lot of time and energy on maintaining and building your business.
+- Building Maintenance.
+If you’re a business owner, you already expend a lot of time and energy on maintaining and building your business.
 Add the stress of maintaining a building to your to-do list, and you’ve more than doubled your commitment.

 - Financial commitment.
 Purchasing real estate is a major financial commitment requiring a hefty down payment.
 If your business will take a hit due to a shift in resources, buying might not be your best option.